 Women and code together with Tjejer Kodar

-Nordnet is Partner to Tjejer Kodar and together we encourage women to learn or deepen their knowledge about programming.
+Nordnet is a proud partner to Tjejer Kodar and together we encourage women to learn or deepen their knowledge about programming.

 Volunteer work for young entrepreneurship